RADON REMOVAL USING AIR TO AIR HEAT EXCHANGERS

 This technique involves installing an air to air heat exchanger, also known as a heat recovery ventilator (HRV).
 These devices function by bringing fresh air in from the outside and exchanging it with stale inside air.
 This is typically a box-shaped device with duct work leading to and from the outside along with duct work to and from the space being treated.
 As the air streams pass by each other the heat from the outgoing stale air is transferred to the incoming fresh air.

-HOW AIR TO AIR HEAT EXCHANGERS REDUCE RADON CONCENTRATIONS
+HOW AIR TO AIR HEAT EXCHANGERS REDUCE RADON LEVELS

 When using an air to air heat exchanger for radon mitigation, the resulting radon air concentration depends on the following: initial radon concentration, natural air exchange rate and rated flow of the HRV unit.
 All of these factors determine whether to use an air to air heat exchanger as a radon mitigation technique.